Introduction: From lawn to catwalk

 A. Collectionism as an economic factor

-• Limited editions drive hype: Adidas' replica of Maradona's 1986 World Cup jersey (RRP: €150) is now trading for over €1,000.
+Limited editions are driving hype: Adidas' replica of Maradona's 1986 World Cup jersey (RRP: €150) is now being traded for over €1,000.

-• Democratization through fast fashion: H&M and Zalando offer cheap football jersey-Striped models under 30€ – ideal for style experiments.
+Democratization through fast fashion: H&M and Zalando offer cheap football jersey-Striped models under €30 – ideal for style experiments.

 B. Digital Marketing

-• AR fittings: At CFS you can try on retro jerseys virtually – a key feature for online shoppers.
+AR fittings: At CFS, you can virtually try on retro jerseys – a key feature for online shoppers.

 C. Community Building